APS6 officers are senior subject matter specialists with relatively high levels of autonomy and responsibility.

 You need to show, therefore, that you are not only capable of working at a high level, but of prioritising tasks appropriately to ensure that the most important tasks (to the organisation) are completed first, and those that need to fall by the wayside are not ignored.

+At the strategic level, you must show that you are not only able to understand where your work fits within the broader organisational objectives, but that you adapt your work and, and that of any staff you supervise to consistently support those objectives, especially in times of change.
 If you are the kind of person who looks both sideways and into the future and understands the potential impacts of anticipated changes on your work (positive and negative), and is able to adapt your approach to anticipate that change, you will be a very impressive candidate at the APS6 level.

-You must have the willingness to put your perspectives and defend your well-reasoned positions forcefully – including to those above you – as you will be relied upon for your deep subject-matter expertise.
+You must have the willingness to put your perspectives and defend your well-reasoned positions forcefully โ including to those above you โ as you will be relied upon for your deep subject-matter expertise.
 Especially from the EL2 level and beyond, executives will be heavily dependent upon you for preparing them for high-level strategic meetings; you need, therefore, to demonstrate that you are capable of quickly grasping complex subject matter and synthesising well-reasoned advice upon which they can rely.

-Think about a time you have been placed under a huge amount of pressure to deliver a specific product for your manager – What was it?
+Think about a time you have been placed under a huge amount of pressure to deliver a specific product for your manager โ What was it?
 What did you do to ensure it was completed on time?
 What resources (research, people, etc) did you draw upon to help you complete the task to the highest standard in the time set?
 What was the result?

 Reviews project performance and identifies opportunities for improvement.